josephtemple/JT_PHYS4023/README.md

 Hello!
 My name is Joseph Temple, and this repository will store my homework and assignments for PHYS 4023 Computational Physics at Arkansas Tech University.
 I intend to make use of Python and/or Julia throughout the course.
-Also looking forward to using Github CLI for the first time.
 GO WONDERBOYS !!